 Type IIa represents familial hypercholesterolemia.
-The serum is clear, elfo analysis shows a dense beta-LP band.
+The serum is clear, electrophoretic analysis show a dense beta-LP band.
 This disorder commonly presents after a myocardial infarct.
-The disease may be due to a defect in the cellular uptake of CHOL from LDL or from failure in regulation of CHOL biosynthesis.
-Lovastatin, an HMG-CoA reductase inhibitor, is used in the medical treatment.
+The disease may be due to a defect in the cellular uptake of cholesterol from LDL or from failure in regulation of cholesterol biosynthesis.
+Statins, e.g. Lovastatin, an HMG-CoS reductase inhibitors, are used in the medical treatment.

 Type IIb shows the tendency for VLDL to be elevated in addition.